Chrisb4/zombie-kit/readme.md

 	https://developer.mozilla.org/en-US/docs/Web/CSS

 	JSON- (JavaScript Object Notation) is a lightweight data-interchange format.a text format that is completely language independent but uses conventions that are familiar to programmers of the C-family of languages, including C, C++, C#, Java, JavaScript, Perl, Python, and many others.
 These properties make JSON an ideal data-interchange language.http://www.json.org/

-                                              User Story

-I see an intro page and create my username or login with a previous username.
-I see a question and answer a question.
-I receive two different suggestions for an Amazon purchase.
-I choose to add items to my cart or not to add the items.
-I see a new question.
-I continue along the same process and review my cart.
-I am redirected to Amazon to review my cart again and pay for my items.